-This article first appeared in the Christian Research Journal, volume32, number2 (2009).
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org
+This article first appeared in the Christian Research Journal, volume 32, number 2 (2009).
+For further information about the Christian Research Journal, click here.

 One of the most satisfying aspects of apologetics ministry is hearing from people who ask permission to use ministry material to begin an apologetics teaching program in their own church.
 In these times when the Christian faith is increasingly under attack at all levels and discernment is scarce, sponsoring some sort of apologetics ministry at your home church can become an essential first line of defense for your friends, family, and neighbors.
 Sadly, not all churches have an interest in supporting apologetics ministry, and others, though willing to provide moral and prayerful support, may not be able to provide financial support for more extensive ministry projects.
 However, even under the most stringent circumstances, there is a great deal that can be done to assist your fellow church members in defense of their faith.